zaktech96/aipodcast-newsletter/README.md

 ## Cost of running this stack

-All of the above services (except DataFast) have generous free tiers.
+All of the above services (exept GetFernand) have generous free tiers.

 But even if your product starts to grow, the cost is minimal (average $100/month with 10,000+ users for 80%+ profit margin isn't bad huh? :p).